-Current Directors Whose Terms Expire at the 2010 Annual Meeting of Stockholders
+Directors With Terms Expiring at the 2013 Annual Meeting of Stockholders

-James Ledwith, age 63, has served as a director since March 2008.
-Mr. Ledwith has been a partner at J.H.
-Cohn, an accounting and consulting firm, since 1992 and was a lecturer at San Diego State University from 2000 to 2007.
-Mr. Ledwith also serves as a director of San Diego Trust Bank, a privately held community bank.
+James Ledwith, age 65, has served as a director since March 2008.
+Mr. Ledwith served as a partner at J.H.
+Cohn, an accounting and consulting firm, from 1992 until his retirement in 2009 and was a lecturer at San Diego State University from 2000 to 2007.
+Mr. Ledwith serves as a director of San Diego Trust Bank, a privately held community bank.
 Mr. Ledwith is a certified public accountant and received his undergraduate degree from Babson College and a Master of Business Administration from the Wharton Graduate Division of the University of Pennsylvania.